 Veterinary Care in Orlando

 You can bring your pup to Disney World if you enjoy spending time together, but in most cases, you’ll spend more money to do so than you would on a pet sitter or boarding facility at home.
-The resorts that welcome pets do so happily, and you’ll see other dogs and owners out on the walking paths.
-Visiting Disney World with your dog can be a magical experience and is worth exploring, but it is not for everyone.
+The resorts that welcome pets do so happily, and you’ll see other dogs and owners out on the walking paths, especially at Fort Wilderness.
+Visiting Disney World with your dog can be a magical experience and is worth exploring, but it is not for everyone or every dog.

 Leave your dog behind if: